-Using the United States' Department of State regional groupings of countries, slightly modified, incident data was analyzed with respect to seven regions of the world.
-Within the 5,081 pharmaceutical crime incidents, the Institute found:
+Using the U.S. Department of State regional groupings of countries, slightly modified, incident data was analyzed with respect to seven regions of the world.
+Within the 4,344 pharmaceutical crime incidents, the Institute found:

-A fifteen percent increase (+15%) in the worldwide incident total
+A fifteen percent decrease (-15%) in the worldwide incident total

-In the adjacent chart, the regions are ranked in order from those experiencing the highest number of incidents to those with the lowest number.
+In the adjacent chart, the regions are ranked in order from those with the highest number of incidents to those with the lowest.

 It is important to note that the regions that are more frequently linked to incidents are not necessarily those with weak enforcement and inspection programs.
 Rather, countries in these regions are effectively identifying pharmaceutical crime through law enforcement activity and inspections by drug regulatory agencies.
 Many countries in regions with high incident totals are quite transparent in government operations, and their activities are known to the media and public.

 Those regions with seemingly low incident totals are not necessarily unaffected by or at a lower risk of pharmaceutical crime.
 Due to competing law enforcement priorities, lack of funding or inadequate regulatory structures in certain regions of the world, counterfeit medicines often go undetected.
 It is important to recognize these facts since they complicate region to region comparisons.